Oasis Academy Isle of Sheppey: Cheyne Middle School

 The Cheyne Middle school was a large middle school deemed secondary.
 In 2009, it was claimed to be the largest middle school in the country.

 Events

 In 2011, a large children's Adventure Play Area was opened in Barton's Point Coastal Park.
 It was designed by children from the school and built with funding (£87,000) from the Big Lottery.

+Closure

+Following a decade of "Inadequate" and "Requires Improvement" Ofsted ratings, Oasis Academy Isle of Sheppey was officially closed on 31 August 2024.
+The Department for Education implemented a "two-school solution" to address systemic issues with attendance and student safety.
+The academy's two campuses were re-established as independent institutions: the Minster site became Leigh Academy Minster, managed by the Leigh Academies Trust with an academic focus, while the Sheerness site became EKC Sheppey Secondary, managed by the EKC Schools Trust with a focus on technical and vocational pathways.
+This transition marked the first time the Oasis Community Learning trust has fully exited a school due to a mutual agreement with the government.